ffassler/dhcp-packets-analyzer/README.md

-# dhcp-packets-analyser
+# DHCP packets analyzer
-Tool to analyse DHCP packets on a network device
+Tool to analyze DHCP packets on a network device.

 ## Build